nbenn/prt/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a compatibility update for the recently released pillar v1.5.0
+* This is a maintenance release fixing 2 CRAN NOTEs.